 When is it a Good Idea to Consolidate Debts?

-In general, it’s a good idea to consolidate debts when you have a good credit score and you’re sure you can borrow a big amount of money at a very low interest rate.
+In general, it’s a good idea to consolidate debts when you have a good credit score and you’re sure you can borrow a the amount of money you need at a very low interest rate.

 Also, having good credit means that you’ll have better access to unsecured loans, so you won’t run the risk of losing your car or your house.

 When you’re sure you can pay the consolidated debt back in time, you should go for it.

 The rules are pretty simple.
 If it doesn’t hurt your credit score, if the terms of the loan are suitable, and if you can manage repayments easily, it’s a good idea to take the loan.